Sarah-MaudeT/notesapp/README.md

 1. Deploy the Lambda function:
    - Create a new Lambda function in AWS.
    - Copy the code from `Lambdas/quiz_generator.py` into the function.
-   - Set the runtime to Python 3.9 or later.
+   - Set the runtime to Python 3.13.
    - Ensure the function has permissions to access Amazon Bedrock.

 2. Create an API Gateway: